Best Cell Phone Plans Under $20

 Mint Mobile is a mobile virtual network operator (MVNO) on the T-Mobile network.
 Translation: Mint Mobile uses T-Mobile’s network but charges way less than your typical T-Mobile cell phone plan.
 Think of it as the generic brand version of mobile wireless—the Kirkland of T-Mobile, if you will.

 Now that we got all the jargon out of the way, let’s get to the good part.
-With the Mint Mobile Small plan, you get all of this stuff for $15 a month:
+With the Mint Mobile Unlimited Data plan, you get all of this stuff for $15 a month:

-You can text and call as much as you want, and you still get enough data to use your GPS and check Instagram.
-That being said, with 3 GB of data, you probably can’t stream constantly or do a ton of online gaming on your wireless connection.
-But hey, you can always use a Wi-Fi connection for those things.
+You can text and call as much as you want, and you still have plenty of data to use your GPS and check Instagram.

 Solid network